 (The following is an excerpt from the book, Nothing Personal, Seeing Beyond the Illusion of a Separate Self by Nirmala.
-You can download a PDF of the entire book for free by signing up for our monthly newsletter here, or you can purchase the entire book by following the links here.)
+You can download a PDF of the entire book for free by signing up for our monthly newsletter here.

 We are conditioned to believe something that has very little truth to it, so little truth that it’s more accurate to call it a myth: We believe that things could be better.
 We deeply believe that we can have a better experience or a better life or become a better person.
 And, of course, the flip side of this is that we believe that things could be worse.